-6. Admission of Limited Liability Partnerships as Members of Stock Exchanges
+6. Admission of Limited Liability Partnerships as Members of Stock Exchanges6

-- 6.1 Securities Contract (Regulation) Rules, 1957 (hereinafter referred to as "SCRR 1957") do not explicitly mention Limited Liability Partnerships (LLPs) as the Limited Liability Partnership Act, 2008 (hereinafter referred to as "LLP Act 2008") was a subsequent development.
+- 6.1.
+Securities Contract (Regulation) Rules, 1957 (hereinafter referred to as "SCRR 1957") do not explicitly mention Limited Liability Partnerships (LLPs) as the Limited Liability Partnership Act, 2008 (hereinafter referred to as "LLP Act 2008") was a subsequent development.
 As per the LLP Act 2008, LLP is a body corporate.
 Sub-rule 4A and 5 of Rule 8 of the SCRR 1957 provide that Limited Liability Companies (LLC) and partnership firms are eligible to be admitted as members of Stock Exchanges.
-In this context it may be stated that LLPs are akin to LLC and partnership firms. - 6.2 In view of the above and since the Parliament has put in place a legal framework for LLPs, Stock Exchanges may consider granting membership to LLPs subject to LLP complying with the conditions laid down in Rule 8(4A) of the SCRR 1957, as far as it can apply to LLPs.
+In this context it may be stated that LLPs are akin to LLC and partnership firms. - 6.2.
+In view of the above and since the Parliament has put in place a legal framework for LLPs, Stock Exchanges may consider granting membership to LLPs subject to LLP complying with the conditions laid down in Rule 8(4A) of the SCRR 1957, as far as it can apply to LLPs.

-7. Single registration for Stock Brokers & Clearing Members
+7. Single registration for Stock Brokers & Clearing Members7

-- 7.1 As per the amendment to the Stock Brokers Regulations 1992 vide Notification No. LAD-NRO/GN/2014-15/15/1671 dated October 08, 2014, the requirement of obtaining registration as stock broker/ clearing member for each Stock Exchange/ Clearing Corporation has been done away with and instead a single registration with any Stock Exchange/ Clearing Corporation shall be required.
-For operating in any other Stock Exchange(s)/ Clearing Corporation (s), approval will be required from the concerned Stock Exchange or Clearing Corporation. - 7.2 Registration requirements will be as per the following guidelines: - 7.2.1 If a new entity desires to register as a stock broker or clearing member with any Stock Exchange or Clearing Corporation, as the case may be, then the entity shall apply to SEBI through the respective Stock Exchange or Clearing Corporation in the manner prescribed in the Stock Brokers Regulations 1992.
-The entity shall be issued one certificate of registration, irrespective of the Stock Exchange(s)/ Clearing Corporation(s) or number of segment(s).
+- 7.1.
+As per the amendment to the Stock Brokers Regulations 1992 vide Notification No. LAD-NRO/GN/2014-15/15/1671 dated October 08, 2014, the requirement of obtaining registration as stock broker/ clearing member for each Stock Exchange/ Clearing Corporation has been done away with and instead a single registration with any Stock Exchange/ Clearing Corporation shall be required.
+For operating in any other Stock Exchange(s)/ Clearing Corporation (s), approval will be required from the concerned Stock Exchange or Clearing Corporation. - 7.2.
+Registration requirements will be as per the following guidelines: - 7.2.1.
+If a new entity desires to register as a stock broker or clearing member with any Stock Exchange or Clearing Corporation, as the case may be, then the entity shall apply to SEBI through the respective Stock Exchange or Clearing Corporation in the manner prescribed in the Stock Brokers Regulations 1992.
+The entity shall be issued one certificate of registration, irrespective of the Stock Exchange(s)/ Clearing Corporation(s) or number of segment(s). - 7.2.2.
+If the entity is already registered with SEBI as a stock broker with any Stock Exchange, then for operating on any other Stock Exchange(s) or any Clearing Corporation, the entity can directly apply for approval to the concerned Stock Exchange or Clearing Corporation, as per the procedure prescribed in the Stock Brokers Regulations 1992 for registration.
+The Stock Exchange/ Clearing Corporation shall report to SEBI about such grant of approval.

-&lt;sup>6 Reference: Circular CIR/MIRSD/12/2011 dated July 11, 2011.
+6 Reference: Circular CIR/MIRSD/12/2011 dated July 11, 2011

-&lt;sup>7 Reference: Circular CIR/MIRSD/4/2014 dated October 13, 2014.
+7 Reference: Circular CIR/MIRSD/4/2014 dated October 13, 2014